 Your focus should be on delivering real value and showing them that you, as a brand, see them as an important part of your business.
 Let them know that they aren’t a mere data point or a number on the list.
 Because after all, these are real people who have real wants/needs.

 Only when you understand the importance of your prospects/customers will they treat you with the utmost respect and work on building strong relationships.
-Doing so also allows you tailor your content and your offer accordingly.
+Doing so also allows you to tailor your content and your offer accordingly.
 The more your email subscribers see you as a respectable brand, the better will be your relationship with them.

 5. Increases Retention: Building a strong relationship with your customers and prospects is only one part of the equation.
 The other part is to ensure they stay on your list for a long period of time and keep coming back for more.